RohitRajendran/components/README.md

 ---

+### Testing Changes 💊

+As you are developing new components or updating existing ones, testing these components in the context of an existing front-end repository can be useful.
+Instead of going through the life cycle of publishing new versions, the easier way of handling this is utilizing  package linking.

+You can mimic publishing this repository locally by running `yarn link` in the directory for this library.
+To use it in another library you can mimic installing it by running `yarn link @unitedincome/components`.

+At this point, whenever you make changes to the component library and run yarn build, the code running in the other repository will automatically change.

+---

 ### Best Practices 🏁

 While there are always going to be special cases, the following guidelines should be considered when contributing to the library.